 This is an introductory study of the principles of visual perception, two-dimensional space organization and the visual elements of line, shape, texture and space.
 Concepts, materials and processes necessary to an understanding of two-dimensional form are explored using traditional and digital tools and techniques.
-Working knowledge of Adobe Illustrator is required.

-ART 127 Design 3D (3 Hours)
+ART 127 Design 3D\ (3 Hours)